klapstoelpiloot/boss/README.md

 **Dynamic Array**: First a `vlq` indicating the number of items.
 The each element follows, beginning with a `byte` for the typecode of the element.

-**Fixed Dictionary**: Key-value pairs with string keys and one type for all values.
-A single `byte` indicates the type of all values.
+**Fixed Dictionary**: Key-value pairs with one type of all keys and one type for all values.
+First `byte` indicates the type of the key.
+A second `byte` indicates the type of all values.
 Then a `vlq` follows for the number of elements.
-Each element begins with a `vlq` for the index in the strings table for the key.
-The bytes after that depend on the element type.
+Then the key is written according to its type and then the value is written according to its type.

-**Dynamic Dictionary**: Key-value pairs with string keys and each value can be of a different type.
+**Dynamic Dictionary**: Key-value pairs with variable type keys and variable type values.
 First a `vlq` for the number of elements.
-Each element is the same as for an object.
+Then for each there is a `byte` that indicates the type of the key and a `byte` for the type of the value.
+Then the key is written according to its type and then the value is written according to its type.

 After all elements follows the strings table.
 Every string starts with a `vlq` for the length of the string in number of bytes (not characters) and then follows the string in UTF8 format.
 There is no null terminator.